 What's The Grocery Business Really Worth To Amazon?
-More Than You Might Think.
+More Than You Might Think

 Nevertheless, Amazon clearly figured out how to make it work, practically from scratch.
 Now it just needs to go out and replicate the experience elsewhere.

 The marketability of the online-ordering and order-pickup shtick is strong too.
-Food Marketing Institute and Nielsen jointly reported in January that within ten years the number of consumers who make some sort of online purchase of groceries will grow from around 20% to 70%.
+Food Marketing Institute and Nielsen jointly reported in January that within 10 years, the number of consumers who make some sort of online purchase of groceries will grow from around 20% to 70%.
 The same report also said by 2025, Americans would be spending on the order of $100 billion per year on groceries purchased via the internet.

 AmazonFresh Pickup is a clear time-saver, though no more so than Amazon's recent unveiling of a mini food-mart called Amazon Go that doesn't require a customer to actually stop and make payment at a checkout.
 That shopper's digital wallet makes the payment automatically as the patron walks out the door.